ValerieHMoore/rails_project_sandwich_platter_js/README.md

 Welcome to Rails_Project_Sandwich_Platter_JS!

 Description:
-Users can sign up or login to create, view and edit sandwich recipes.
+Users can sign up or login to view and create sandwich recipes.
-You can only Create, Update or Delete your own sandwiches.
 This application was built with a JavaScript front end and a Ruby on Rails 5 back end.
 You can watch a video walkthrough of this app here:

 Photo Credits:
+Rails JS Landing page: Photo by OLA Mishchenko on Unsplash.
 Homepage/index: Photo by OLA Mishchenko on Unsplash.
 Sandwich create/edit view: Photo by Elli O. on Unsplash.
 Cheese sandwiches view: Photo by OLA Mishchenko on Unsplash.